 The difference is that it is smaller and more portable.
 Most monopods are also easily collapsible so it won’t bulk up your bag easily.

 Imagine capturing an incredibly rare bird at a great distance using your camera.
 This is made possible through digiscoping, a practice making bird photography accessible to thousands of amateur photographers.

-Digiscoping turns your camera into an into a powerful optical device so you can capture your favourite birds.
+Digiscoping turns your camera into a powerful optical device so you can capture your favorite birds.
 It involves coupling your digicam with an optical telescope so you can record flying creatures at a distance.

 Modern spotting scopes enable you to attach your smartphone camera on top of its eyepiece through the use of an adapter.
 But you also have the option to hold your mobile device’s camera over the eyepiece.
 If you want to optimize the quality of the photos produced by your digiscope setup, you may also download apps like the Pro Camera app.

 Curious about how to strengthen your bird portfolio?
 We’ve shared a few tips on how to showcase your best work.